bjerrep/obsoleta/README.md

 ### Track

 The track is used to add release management life cycles into the mix.
-The allowed tracks are currently arbitrarily hardcoded as 'anytrack', 'devel', 'test' and 'release'.
+The allowed tracks are currently arbitrarily hardcoded as a.o. 'anytrack', 'development', 'testing' and 'production'.
 The catch is that they introduce a binding where pulled in packages need to be at the same track or better than the parent.

 	  "name": "a", "version": "0.1.2",
 		  "depends": [{ "name": "b", "version": "0.1.2"  }]

 	  "name": "b", "track" : "release", "version": "0.1.2"

 This is ok, **b** will be picked up:

 	/obsoleta.py --path test/test_simple5 --tree a